How to start working as nurse in Germany

 - Upon passing the exam, the nursing school will issue a certificate, which allows the nurse to work as a recognized nurse.

 - The nurse will be able to work as an acknowledged nurse all over Germany.
-Usually, job offers are published at the nursing school or at the hospital as there is a high demand for nurses in Germany.
+Usually, job offers are published at the nursing school or at the hospital as there is an extremely high demand for nurses in Germany.